Schpadel/SteamDjangoDBModel/report/README.md

             inventory int
             level int
         }

-    USER }o--o{ USER : "friends with"
-    ITEM }o--o{ INVENTORY : "assigned to"
+    %%ITEM }o--o{ INVENTORY : "assigned to"

     ACHIVED_BY }o--|| USER : has
         ACHIVED_BY {